ianuj4231/Full-Stack-Blogging-Website/README.md

   - **Email**: `ianuj4231@gmail.com`
   - **Password**: `ianuj123@`

-- The frontend has been deployed to Vercel.
+- The frontend has been completed deployed to Vercel.

 ---